-These new proposals will significantly impact all recreational bathing facilities with financial, economic and social burdens.
+These new proposals would significantly impact all recreational bathing facilities with financial, economic and social burdens.
 Some of the proposals involve requiring increased staffing at pools and facilities, having local Health Departments dictate the number of staff, AEDs whenever a Lifeguard is on duty, equipment, inspections, and new water sample testing.
 Most of which will increase costs to our members.

-On behalf of its members, NJCOLA has reviewed the changes carefully and a response was sent from NJCOLA in partnership with Richard D. Carlson, Jr., Waterfront Director Lake Mohawk Country Club (LMCC) and Barbara Wortmann, Interim General Manager, Lake Mohawk Country Club (LMCC) on November 6th to meet the deadline for responses.
+On behalf of its members, NJCOLA reviewed the changes carefully and a response was sent from NJCOLA in partnership with Richard D. Carlson, Jr., Waterfront Director Lake Mohawk Country Club (LMCC) and Barbara Wortmann, Interim General Manager, Lake Mohawk Country Club (LMCC) on November 6th to meet the deadline for responses.
 Click here to read this response.

 Past Advocacy COLA actions: